 It’s best described as a character large-classic-kiwi bach, ideal for kids and large families or reunions and weddings.

 CAN SLEEP UP TO 23 PEOPLE.

-In total, there are beds for 12 people at present.
+In total, there are beds for 10 people at present.
 Extras can sleep in tents on the big font lawn.
 Upstairs there is a double bed in two rooms, a queen in another, and a set of bunks in another.
 Downstairs there is a set of bunks in one room, and a couch that unfolds and turns into a comfortable double bed in the lounge.

 The SPECIAL feature of this property is that there is a beach on both sides (an Isthmus) so you’ll get breathtaking views.
 If it’s windy on one side, you’ll get perfect tranquility on the other.